CEO Phygital Labs Huy Nguyen: Aspiration to turn Vietnam into a 'technology dragon'

 CEO Phygital Labs Huy Nguyen

-“I have to constantly come up with new ideas and make efforts to complete them with Google to conquer big dreams.
+“I have to constantly come up with new ideas and make efforts to complete them, together with Google, to conquer big dreams.
 Google is an ideal environment, helping me have enough courage and confidence to carry out my crazy, bold ideas.
 These experiences have helped me gain valuable lessons about pioneering thinking and belief in technology that can change the world for the better.
-The journey at Google is a stepping stone for me to have the confidence to conquer bigger and more strange things,” Huy said.
-A typical example is the “1 Billion People Initiative” project with the desire to bring the Internet to the most remote and isolated lands in the world, areas forgotten by the world, countries under the burning Sahara desert, the freezing Arctic lands, or the mysterious Amazon jungle.
+The journey at Google is a stepping stone for me to have the confidence to conquer even bigger and more strange things,” Huy said.
+A typical example is the “1 Billion People Initiative” project with the desire to bring the Internet to the most remote and isolated lands in the world, areas forgotten by the world, countries under the burning Sahara desert, the frigid Arctic lands, or the mysterious Amazon jungle.
 The experiences of rolling from deserts to old forests, snowy mountains, crossing dozens of countries with many ethnic groups have helped Huy have a multi-dimensional perspective and especially witness the great values that technology can create for people.
 To realize this wish, Google announced that employees who want to participate in the initiative should send their ideas, no matter how crazy, and the best ideas will be selected to facilitate implementation.
 Many breakthrough ideas have been sent from the use of hot air balloons, solar-powered planes, Internet transmitters on trains... have been born and many ideas have become revolutionary products today.
-Huy's group proposed the idea that if it is not possible to transmit Internet under the ground or the seabed, they will shoot it into the sky and use satellites to receive and forward it to these lands.
+Huy's group proposed the idea that if it is not possible to transmit Internet under the ground or the seabed, they will shoot it into the sky and use satellites to receive and relay it to these lands.
 Now, satellite Internet is familiar, but 10 years ago, Internet via satellite was considered a very crazy idea and no one believed it would be feasible.
-However, after a presentation with all the passion and a strong fighting spirit, Google co-founder Sergey Brin signed a check worth millions of USD for Huy's team to start working on the project.
+However, after a presentation filled with passion and a strong fighting spirit, Google co-founder Sergey Brin signed a check worth millions of dollars for Huy's team to start working on the project.
 And it was Huy who traveled around the world, writing the first lines of code for this project.
 After many months of persistent testing, Huy was truly overwhelmed when he received the first Internet package marked "Huy".
-The technological success of the project gave Huy a great belief in miracles if he had the strength to dream big and make them come true.
-After this success, Huy's team also implemented many other famous projects such as Google Station, providing free Wi-Fi to tens of millions of Indians, Indonesians, Filipinos and many other countries around the world; Google Fiber Operations System project - 1 Gbps Internet fiber optic cable network to more than 1 million users in the US...
+The project's technological success gave Huy great faith in miracles if he had the strength to dream big and make them come true.
+After this success, Huy's team also implemented many other famous projects such as Google Station, providing free Wi-Fi to tens of millions of Indians, Indonesians, Filipinos and many other countries around the world; Google Fiber Operations System project - 1 Gbps Internet fiber optic network to more than 1 million users in the US...
 In May 2017, Huy was appointed to level 6, becoming the youngest senior manager of Google at that time.
 In a high position, an interesting job, an income of nearly 1 million USD/year, Huy had a turning point.
-The turning point took place in 2020, the Covid-19 pandemic took place all over the world and Huy happened to be stuck in Vietnam.
-It must also be said that, during the years of studying and working in the US, Huy always had a dream of contributing his strength, bringing good things to his homeland.
+The turning point took place in 2020, the Covid-19 pandemic occurred all over the world and Huy happened to be stuck in Vietnam.
+It must also be said that, during the years of studying and working in the US, Huy always had a dream to contribute his strength, bringing good things to his homeland.
 "The time studying and working in the US and especially the time traveling around countries on many continents further strengthened Huy's determination, when he felt that he had brought technological advances to many places in the world, but was still a round zero in his own homeland, when the whole of Vietnam was enthusiastically moving forward to use technology to digitally transform the country", Huy recalled.
 This decision made many people regret and worry about Huy.
 When hearing Huy's intention to quit Google to start a business, his relatives, friends and company colleagues strongly opposed it.
-Google also discussed with Huy in the hope of suppressing his intention to quit his job.
+Google also discussed with Huy in the hope of stopping his intention to quit his job.
 His family considered it a "terrible" thing.
-They were even more worried when he chose the blockchain technology startup field, a field that was still very new and had many risks at that time.
+They were even more worried when he chose the blockchain technology as a startup field, a field that was still very new and had many risks at that time.
 In fact, since 2016, when he was still working at Google, Huy used blockchain technology to write bandwidth bidding programs using smart contracts.
 At that time, not many people knew about this technology, but Huy researched and used it because of its convenience and efficiency.
-It was the great potential that new technology brings to increase the value of many aspects of life, not just cryptocurrency as many people mistakenly believe, that made Huy choose to start a business in this field.
+It was the great potential that new technology brings to increase the value of many aspects of life, not just cryptocurrency as many people mistakenly thought, that made Huy choose to start a business in this field.

 Traveling gives Huy Nguyen many new feelings about the world.